 Five Reasons Colonoscopy Isn’t as Bad as You Think.
 Really.

 You’re avoiding making the appointment aren’t you?
-Did you know that people who do colon screenings have a 90 percent reduced risk of developing colon cancer?
+Did you know that people who do colon screenings have a 90% reduced risk of developing colon cancer?
 That number alone should get you on the phone.

 Still worried?
 Our doctors at Avera are skilled at providing colonoscopy screenings and will put you at ease.
-Steve Condron, MD, with Avera Medical Group Gastroenterology, said not only is the screening important to cancer prevention, it also isn’t as bad as people fear.
+Christopher Hurley, MD, with Avera Medical Group Gastroenterology, said not only is the screening important to cancer prevention, it also isn’t as bad as people fear.

 - The screening only takes about 30 minutes.
 You’ll be in the outpatient hospital longer, typically three hours or less due to preparation before the procedure and recovery time.
 But the actual screening takes a fraction of that.